Charge Induction in Metals and Non-metals

 The Voltmeter is used specifically to measure the potential difference across the given terminals.

-• How to Convert ? – Add a very high ‘Load’ resistance R in series to Galvanometer
+• How to Convert? – Add a very high ‘Load’ resistance R in series to the Galvanometer

 4. Examples